3v401/HPC_tools/Containerization/Apptainer/README.md

 ## Most used container technologies

 Docker, Kubernetes, Podman and Singularity (now Apptainer) are the most used container technologies.
-Docker is the most populat containerization platform.
+Docker is the most popular containerization platform.
 Singularity is specifically designed for scientific and HPC environments.
 It emphasizes reproducibility and security.

 ## Singularity (Now Apptainer)

-Singularity/Apptainer is designed to address unique challenges faced in HPC such as security, preformance and integration with shared resources.
+Singularity/Apptainer is designed to address unique challenges faced in HPC such as security, performance and integration with shared resources.
 It easily integrates with container technologies like Docker, enabling users to convert Docker images to a Singularity-compatible format.
 Supports integrations with schedulers like Slurm.

 ### JAX container